Localized, High-resolution Geographic Representations with Slepian Functions: Acknowledgments

 \section{Acknowledgments}

 A majority of training runs conducted in this work were run on an NVIDIA Grace-Hopper (GH200) GPU node provided by the University of Colorado Boulder's high performance computing system Alpine.
 We thank Brandon Reyes and the RC computing team at CU Boulder for allowing access to this resource.
 Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, Colorado State University, and the National Science Foundation (award 2201538).
+We also acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- project number 572735710.
+We additionally thank Nico Lang and the anonymous reviewers for providing us with valuable feedback at various stages of this work.